vernjan/ctf-writeups/src/main/kotlin/cz/vernjan/he19/ch15/README.md

 I started with looking up info about [Steem](https://en.wikipedia.org/wiki/Steem).
 I found this link to [Steem block explorer](https://steemblockexplorer.com/) to be very useful.

-Another key information is when was Easter in 2018 and it was on **1th April**.
+Another key information to know is when *Easter* took place in 2018 and it was on **1th April**.

-Now using the *Steem block explorer* and binary search I was quickly determined that I need to go through blocks from 21,170,000 to 21,200,000.
+Now using the *Steem block explorer* and binary search I quickly determined that I need to go through blocks from 21,170,000 to 21,200,000.
 That's only 30,000 blocks.

 I wrote a small Kotlin program [SteemCrawler](SteemCrawler.kt) which helped me with that.
 The crawler